stegiopast/wf-nanoribolyzer/README.md

 ![General Pipeline](./figures/General_pipeline.png)

 The analysis workflow of NanoRibolyzer starts with the pod5 output format of ONT’s MinKnow.
 Reads are basecalled using dorado [basecaller](https://github.com/nanoporetech/dorado).
 All sequenced reads are basecalled and trimmed with [Porechop](https://github.com/rrwick/Porechop).
 The trimmed reads become aligned with the map-ont flag of [minimap2](https://github.com/lh3/minimap2) to the 45SN1 reference of [hg38](https://www.gencodegenes.org/human/).
 The ids of 45SN1 aligning reads are used to filter the original pod5 file.
-The filtered pod5 file is rebasecalled using the integrated models for polyA taillength estimation of dorado.
+The filtered pod5 file is rebasecalled using the integrated models for modification detection and polyA taillength of dorado.
 The read ids in the resulting unaligned bam file is used to collect metainformation about reads on a single nucleotide resolution.
 Rebasecalled reads become aligned to the 45SN1 reference.
 Resulting bam files are used to perform several clustering algorithms.
 The pipeline includes a template-based and template-free clustering approaches.

 ### Template based fragment association